Design

 WordPress vs Webflow — which one should I use?
+Webflow is better than WordPress for most business websites in 2025.
+It's faster, cleaner, and requires less maintenance.
 Webflow is better if you want speed, full design control, and less time spent on updates or fixing bugs.
 WordPress works well if you need a flexible blog or use a lot of plugins.
 Each has its place — but for most business websites today, Webflow is the more efficient choice.
 Let’s break it down with real facts, use cases, and technical details.

 What’s the Real Difference Between Webflow and WordPress?